GPTScan: Detecting Logic Vulnerabilities in Smart Contracts by Combining GPT with Program Analysis

 \textbf{FPNC:} The Function should be Public, and we will Not analyze it with its Caller.

 \textbf{FNM:} The Function should Not contain Modifiers that with access control (e.g., \texttt{onlyOwner}).

 \textbf{CFN:} The Callers of this Function will Not be analyzed.

 These filtering rules encompass the basic function name (FNK), the detailed function content (FCE, FCNE, FCCE, and FCNCE), the function parameters (FPT), and the function's caller relation (FPNC, FNM, CFN).
-Different vulnerabilities will utilize their specific filtering rules.
-For example, the Risky First Deposit vulnerability shown in \myfig~\ref{code:eg_first_deposit} uses only the FCCE rule type to select any combination of ``total'', ``supply'', and ``liquidity'' separately or together.
-On the other hand, the Wrong Checkout Order vulnerability, shown in \myfig~\ref{code:eg_wrong_order}, uses the FCE rule type to filter the function content with the keyword ``checkpoint'' and employs the CFN rule type to analyze only the function itself.
+Different vulnerabilities will utilize their specific filtering rules. \fixme{The selection of filters is mainly based on the domain knowledge of the vulnerability types.} For example, the Risky First Deposit vulnerability shown in \myfig~\ref{code:eg_first_deposit} uses only the FCCE rule type to select any combination of ``total,'' ``supply,'' and ``liquidity,'' either separately or together, \fixme{to ensure that the deposit is related to the calculation of total supply or liquidity of the token.} On the other hand, \fixme{\textit{Price Manipulation by AMM} is related to the calculation of token prices.
+In this rule, we used the FNK rule to select functions related to price calculation, and the FCE rule to select functions that contain the keywords ``price,'' ``value,'' and ``liquidity.''}

+\review{The multidimensional filtering stage does not seem to be validated or well rationalized (through logical arguments or citing previous studies).
+Could those filters have led to the omission of a number of samples that could have impacted the detection performance of GPTScan?}